xStormyy/xStormyy/README.md

-# Hi there!
 [ ⌂ ] I am interested in making UI and GUIs

-[ ᯾ ] I am currently learning Java & Javascript
+[ ᯾ ] I enjoy programming using Python and HTML

-[ ✓ ] You can contact me on discord: xStormy#9882

 [ 🇩🇪 ] German is my main language, so you might see me help translate some apps I regularly use!